google/santa/Docs/details/events.md

 ###### Archived Object

+The archived object format and corresponding events database is only to be used internally by santad, and may change in the future.
+This section is for informational purposes only.

-Events are temporarily stored in a sqlite3 database `/var/db/santa/events.db` until they uploaded to the sync server.
+Events are temporarily stored in a sqlite3 database, `/var/db/santa/events.db`, until they uploaded to the sync server.
 They are stored in the [NSKeyedArchiver](https://developer.apple.com/documentation/foundation/nskeyedarchiver?language=objc) format.
-Here is an example of a Firefox event in the  events.db awaiting upload.
+Here is an example of a Firefox event in the  events.db awaiting upload:

 ```sh
 ⇒  sudo sqlite3 /var/db/santa/events.db "select * from events where filesha256 = 'dd78f456a0929faf5dcbb6d952992d900bfdf025e1e77af60f0b029f0b85bf09';"